 Water safety practices are particularly important to instill at this age, and must be learnt!

 In this stage we are using a variety of activities through song and play to aid development.
 Jumping, submerging, floating, kicking, gliding, stretching, blowing bubbles……

 We are now an excitable little bunch!
 The older toddler still wants to learn through play and vary activities regularly as his attention span is still short.
 He needs a little more emphasis on structured play and encouragement is key as is praise!

 We work with the the older toddler to reach a level where he is happy to paddle, kick, change position at different speeds, have good breath control and float with/without assistance.

 By the end of this stage, confidence levels should be very good in the water so we can put more emphasis on building independence in the water by decreasing support from the parent.
-Once the older toddler has learnt to float, lift his head from the water to breath and independently move arms and legs to create propulsion, then free movement leading to swimming should be encouraged and the child will be ready to move on to swimming classes where the parent no longer accompanies the child in the water.
+Once the older toddler has learnt to float, lift his head from the water to breath and independently move arms and legs to create propulsion, then free movement leading to swimming should be encouraged and the child will be ready to move on to our Toddler Transition Class.